adtork/Jeremy-Azure-lab/FastPath/readme.md

   3   10.254.10.4  135.693ms  134.123ms  133.970ms
 </pre>

-**Traffic from on prem to spoke and the remote VNET is processed by the ER GWs represented by the "*".
-On prem to the Hub VM will be FP (no "*").**
+**Traffic from on prem to spoke and the remote VNET is processed by the ER GWs represented by *. **
 <pre lang="...">
 ##to remote VNET##
 CISCO_ROUTER#traceroute 10.253.10.4